-Here are three examples of social media campaigns I have managed or am managing.
-Without a dedicated staff, I am responsible for conceiving, designing, operating, and analyzing these campaigns.
-I share some of the workload with a colleague, but ultimately, I govern their operation.
-Unfortunately, I do not hold the purse, so I am often hamstrung by what our budget can afford.
+Here are two examples of social media campaigns I managed while serving as Marcom Director for Saint Joseph Prep.
+Without a dedicated staff, I was responsible for conceiving, designing, operating, and analyzing these campaigns.
+I shared some of the workload with a colleague, but ultimately, I governed their operation.
+Unfortunately, I did not hold the purse, so I was often hamstrung by what our budget could afford.

 Digital Marketing Campaign

 July, 2020 - February 2021